Showing top 0 results 0 results found

-They create a guide?
+Did they create a guide?
 You create a Total Evergreen Guide.
-They cooperate with an online magazine?
+Did they cooperate with an online magazine?
 You make the online magazine want to cooperate with you.

 The consideration stage is the moment customers know about your brand.
-They see your products as a potential solution to their problems, while they're also considering other options.
+They consider your products as a potential solution to their problems, while they also keep thinking of all the other possibilities.

-It’s important to know that at this point your competitors… are your biggest competition.
+It’s important to know that at this point your competitors…are your biggest competition.
 The type of product you offer has already gained your customers’ attention, yet you may still lose the race.
-It’s the win-or-lose moment.
+It’s a win-or-lose moment.